stilldavid/userland-book/script/index.md

 where Bash itself lives.
 You might see this referred to as a shebang or a hash bang.

-Lines that start with a `#` are comments.
+Lines that start with a `#` are comments, used to describe the code to a human reader.
 The `exit 0` tells Bash that the currently running script should exit with a status of 0, which basically means "nothing went wrong".

 If you examine the directory listing for `okpoems`, you'll see something
 important: